 The moth (adult) is about 3/8" in length and is the wing color is copper to tan color.
-Since the indian meal moth, a pantry pest is the same size, you may want to look at our photo of the Indian Meal Moth to be sure that it is not that insect rather than a clothes moth.
+Since the indian meal moth, a pantry pest is the same size, you may want to look at the photo of the Indian Meal Moth on our Indian Meal Moth web page to be sure that it is not that insect rather than a clothes moth.
 The indian meal moth is a common food pest.
 But because they're most active at night and are phototropic (fly toward light), they are likely to be found in other rooms which lends confusion to which moth is actually present.

 Where To Look for Damage

 As the cycle begins, adults (moths) lay eggs in cracks or crevices near a food source or sometimes directly on it.
 When the eggs hatch, the larvae begin to feed on the fabric, frequently eating areas that have been stained with food or beverages or that contain body oils, sweat, or urine.
 This explains why wool carpet or fabric is often damaged close to where people sit.

 Also look for larvae or damage on wool sweaters, natural bristle brushes, fur (including pet hair) and other organic fabrics.
 Clothes moths have been known to damage non organic fabrics as well, but this is incidental to feeding on nearby animal based fabrics.

 Resolving a Clothes Moth Problem